| || Action Alerts | How we can help you | Joining, mailing list and donations | Home page |

 - Monday, 14 April - Global Day of Action on Military Spending, information is available here, and see Auckland and Wellington listings below.

 - Ongoing - From nuclear weapons-free Aotearoa New Zealand to a nuclear weapons-free world: join the call for action!

 - Don't Ever Whisper: Darlene Keju, Pacific Health Pioneer, Champion for Nuclear Survivors, Giff Johnson, published June 2013

-- October and November 2013 - WWI anniversary discussion meetings for peace groups and peace communities, information is available here.
+- Ongoing - WWI anniversary discussion meetings for peace groups and peace communities, information is available here.